zuiko21/minimOS/architecture.md

 [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga),
 although they were somewhat less popular as regular x86 PCs became less and less expensive.

-## Generic *minimOS* architecture
+# Generic *minimOS* architecture

-### Overview
+## Overview

 At first glance, **minimOS** architecture might look similar to that of CP/M, but there are significant differences.
 Have a look at this graph:

 ![minimOS architecture](mOS-arch.jpeg)

 Apparently, the **firmware** looks like the generic term for CP/M's *BIOS* -- together with the device **drivers**, which were implemented via *customisation*.

 On the other hand, the **Kernel/API** seems certainly related to the *BDOS*, as is hardware-independent and providing the only interface *application software* is supposed to use...
-This component is probably the **closest one to CP/M's design**, in both form and function.
+This component is probably the
+**closest one to CP/M's design**, in both form and function.

-However, unlike CP/M's *BIOS*, minimOS' firmware (as of 2017-05-08) has **no I/O capabilities**, being restricted to **Kernel instalation/configuration** issues, plus providing a **standard interface to some hardware-dependent features** (say, *power management*).
-As this OS is intended to run on a wide spectrum of machines, from a simple embedded system to a quasi-full-featured desktop computer, **there is no guarantee of I/O device availability** at such low level.
+However, unlike CP/M's *BIOS*, minimOS' firmware (as of 2017-05-08) has **no I/O capabilities**, being restricted to **Kernel instalation/configuration** chores, plus providing a **standard interface to some hardware-dependent features**(say, *power management*).
+As this OS is intended to run on a **wide spectrum of machines**, from a simple embedded system to a *quasi-full-featured* desktop computer, **there is no guarantee of I/O device availability** at such low level.
 You can think of this as a ***Hardware Abstraction Layer***

 On second thought, in case of a *Kernel and/or driver failure*, it would be nice to have an *emergency* I/O channel available for **debugging purposes**, provided the hardware allows it.
 For instance, a *Commodore 64* **has** a 40x25 text screen starting at $0400 which could be easily used by debuggers, after a simple VIC-II initialisation.
 It does have, of course, a **keyboard** for human input, too.
 Even if a particular computer lacks such convenient devices, a **suitable driver** provided by its *custom* kernel could "announce" its availability to the firmware, for its simple firmware I/O to work thru it.
 These won't be as reliable as the built-in devices in